Ljubka Šorli: Anti-fascist activism

 The young family's home in Gorizia became a gathering place for Slovene intellectuals and artists in the area.
 Even as Fascist authorities intensified assimilation pressure, Lojze and Ljubka's household remained a quiet hub of Slovenian culture.
 Ljubka Šorli continued to engage in cultural work.
-She directied choirs, wrote stories and poetry and participated in clandestine literary circles.
+She directed choirs, wrote stories and poetry and participated in clandestine literary circles.
 Those years, however, were overshadowed by the increasingly repressive measures of the Fascist regime against the Slovene minority.
 Lojze Bratuž steadfastly refused to abide by the forced Italianization policies, such as the ban on Slovene in churches and schools.
 His principled stance and public cultural activities made him a target of fascist violence.

 On December 27, 1936, Lojze Bratuž conducted a church choir in singing Slovene hymns during Mass.
 This was a courageous act of defiance against the ban on Slovene language.
 After the mass a group of Fascist Blackshirts (squadristi) abducted him in retaliation.
 Lojze was brutally tortured: the captors forced him to drink a large quantity of mixture of motor oil and gasoline.
 He suffered grievously from the poisoning and, despite hospitalization, died on February 16, 1937, from the effects of the ordeal.
 His death at age 34 left Ljubka Šorli a widow with two small children.
 At Lojze's funeral, when his coffin was being lowered into the ground, Ljubka and other relatives loudly recited the Lord's prayer in Slovene.
 The murder of Lojze Bratuž would later find expression in Ljubka's poetry of love, mourning and resistance.